wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

     File "/home/arigo/hg/pypy/stmgc-c7/lib-python/2.7/_weakrefset.py", line 70, in __contains__
     File "/home/arigo/hg/pypy/stmgc-c7/lib-python/2.7/_weakrefset.py", line 70, in __contains__

-[Armin: It is unclear why this happens so far.
-We'll investigate...]
+*Comment by Armin: It is unclear why this happens so far.
+We'll investigate...*

 The second conflict (without etag tweaks) originates in the transaction module, from this piece of code::